danmarksmiljoeportal/map-components/doc/README.md

 # Introduction

-DMP Map Components is an (NPM) package containing web frontend components intended to generally useful for applications that include a map.
+DMP Map Components is an (NPM) package containing web frontend components intended to be generally useful for applications that include a map.
 Map components integrate with a centralised dataset catalog and offers the following UI components:

 * LayerControl, this controls which layers are shown on the map (danish name Lagvælger or LV)
 * DataStore, the datastore is an overview of all the datasets that can be added to the map (danish name Databutik or DB)